angelics/SephMiner/README.md

 * If you are "upgrading" from master copy, remove all folders except Bin , Stats and OC.
 Run resetprofit after.

-* Default zergpool1, zergpool3 mining address in config.txt will be LTC. change to "BTC": "$Wallet", if mining using BTC wallet.
+* Default zergpool, zergpoolcoins mining address in config.txt is LTC. please change to "BTC": "$Wallet", if you are going to use BTC wallet.

 * **Default donation 24 minutes, minimum 10**
 ```